What Does a Data Scientist Do?

 Regardless of the industry, typically projects for data scientists follow a basic general outline.

-- Beginning with a Discovery Process, data scientists work with business stakeholders to determine project goals and objectives by way of asking specific, targeted questions and formulate initial hypotheses to test.
+- Beginning with a Discovery Process, data scientists work with business stakeholders to determine project goals and objectives by way of asking specific, targeted questions.
+Then they formulate initial hypotheses to test.

 - After acquiring data, a Data Preparation phase helps data scientists pre-process, condition, and clean data prior to modeling.

-- Next, Model Planning helps data scientists determine the potential models and algorithms to use and what techniques to apply, such as statistical modeling, Machine Learning, or Artificial Intelligence (AI), to draw relationships between variables and help make sense of the data set.
+- Next, Model Planning helps data scientists determine the potential models and algorithms to use and what techniques to apply, such as statistical modeling, Machine Learning, or Artificial Intelligence, to draw relationships between variables and help make sense of the data set.

-- Then, the data scientists use Model Building to develop datasets for testing, then use Operationalizing to measure and improve results and provide a clear picture of performance.
-It is worth noting that although much thought is put into data preparation and model building, a majority of a data scientists’ time will be spent actually analyzing the data.
+- Then, the data scientists use Model Building to develop datasets for testing.
+They use Operationalizing to measure and improve results and provide a clear picture of performance.
+It's worth noting that although much thought is put into data preparation and model building, a majority of a data scientists’ time will be spent actually analyzing the data.

 - Finally, data scientists will Communicate Results to stakeholders using critical data storytelling skills.
 They will then take feedback, and make needed adjustments, and return back to the Discovery Process as needed.